iifl-logo

 Strength: Huge demand for natural agro products produced in India in foreign countries, providing high export potential.

-Weakness: The necessity of any product is mostly unpredictable and in this connection needs to be purchased in bulk quantity whenever it is available, requiring heavy capital investments in stocks.
+Weakness: The necessity of any product may come at any time and any material required in this connection needs to be purchased in bulk quantity whenever it is available, requiring heavy capital investments in stocks.

-Opportunities: We are a historical Company having vast amount of experience which will enable us to execute any orders received by the Company.
+Opportunities: We are a very old Company having vast amount of experience which will enable us to execute any orders received by the Company.

 Threats: The business of the Company is exposed to normal industry threats.